Good news. It looks like Theatre Three is playing in a new sandbox.

 Obviously, the design was partly inspired by the isle of Crete, ruled by King Minos and Queen Pasiphae, the original location of the mythic labyrinth.
-But it was also inspired by the ‘gamesmanship’ in Ziegler’s clever comedy: The Minotaur (son of Pasiphae) and Ariadne (daughter of Minos) pass the time playing Connect 4 while being kibbitzed by a Greek chorus made of – wait for it – a priest, a rabbi and a lawyer.
+But it was also inspired by the child-like ‘gamesmanship’ in Ziegler’s clever comedy: The Minotaur (son of Pasiphae) and Ariadne (daughter of Minos) pass the time playing Connect 4 while being kibbitzed by a Greek chorus made of – wait for it – a priest, a rabbi and a lawyer.

 Got all that?
 No matter.
 Here are the two important things to know: One, Ziegler can write.
 Updating a classic text by putting comic, contemporary spins on characters is at least as old as Tom Stoppard’s ‘Rosencrantz and Guildenstern Are Dead’ (1966).
-As Stoppard’s title indicates, ‘Rosencrantz’ has a bleak view of the possibilities for real change, for human growth.
+As Stoppard’s title indicates, ‘Rosencrantz’ has a bleak view of the possibilities for real change.
 No matter how witty or self-aware the characters may be, they’re still trapped inside a centuries-old script.

-Before anyone can sing ‘Teenage Wasteland,’ Theseus (Kyle Igneczi) finally arrives.
-He’s the one person who eagerly grasps his conventional role (a hero just keeps moving forward!) because he doesn’t seem to have a truly introspective cell in his body.
-Until, that is, he faces Ariadne’s emotional needs (confusing!) and the fact he’s destined to kill her half-brother (what?) – but can do it only with her crucial help (even more confusing).
+Before anyone can sing ‘Teenage Wasteland,’ Theseus (Kyle Igneczi) arrives.
+He’s the one person who eagerly grasps his conventional role (a hero just keeps moving forward!) because he doesn’t seem to have an introspective cell in his body.
+Until, that is, he faces Ariadne’s emotional needs (confusing!) and the fact he’s destined to kill her half-brother (what?) – but can do it only with her crucial help (even more confusing!).